-- Testing key controls over claim payments and case estimates, including IT general and application controls. - Select a sample of case estimates and claim payments to check the accuracy of the claims information, including through the use of data analytics. - Challenging the appropriateness of the Company's actuarial methods and key assumptions for the classes of business that were deemed to have higher claims estimations risks, including separate consideration of claims relating to the Canterbury earthquakes, and the impacts of COVID-19 on the methods and key assumptions.
+- Testing key controls over claim payments and case estimates, including IT general and application controls. - Selecting a sample of case estimates and claim payments to check the accuracy of the claims information (both financial and non-financial), including through the use of data analytics. - Challenging the appropriateness of the Company's actuarial methods and key assumptions for the classes of business that were deemed to have higher claims estimations risks, including separate consideration of claims relating to the Canterbury earthquakes, and the impacts of COVID-19 on the methods and key assumptions.